MikeHopley/ftl-ships-strategy/index.md

 ## Crystal B

 Pre-vent the cloaking room, as it’s a long way from your other stations.
+You might even want to pre-vent weapons.

 You cannot touch Zoltan ships initially, and can cripple but not kill automated ships.
 In the worst possible case, you could be forced into a Zoltan sector 2 where you’ll have to run from many fights.
 Cloaking also provides good defence, so consider delaying shield upgrades in the hope of finding a weapon.